Naitreey/notes-and-knowledge/cs/python/coding-style.rst

 blank lines
 ===========
+- Surround top-level assignments with one blank lines.

 - Surround top-level function and class definitions with two blank lines.

 - Method definitions inside a class are surrounded by a single blank line.